Ur: The Royal Tomb Excavation

 Inside Puabi's tomb there was a chest in the middle of the room.
 Underneath that chest was a hole in the ground that led to what was called the "King's Grave": PG-789.
 It was believed to be the king's grave because it was buried next to the queen.
 In this grave, there were 63 attendants who were all equipped with copper helmets and swords.
 It is thought to be his army buried with him.
 Another large room was uncovered, PG-1237, called the "Great death pit".
 This large room had 74 bodies, 68 of which were women.
-There were only two artifacts in the tomb, both of which were Lyres.
+This was based on artifacts found with the bodies, weapons and whetstones in the case of males and simple, non-gold, jewelry in the case of females.
+There is some debate about the gender of one body.
+Two large ram statues were found in PG-1237 which are believed to be the remains of lyres.
+Several lyres were found just outside the entrance.
+The bodies were found to have perimortem blunt force injuries which caused their death.
+They also had skeleton markers for long term manual labor.

 Most of the treasures excavated at Ur are in the British Museum, the University of Pennsylvania Museum of Archaeology and Anthropology and the Baghdad Museum.
 At the Penn Museum the exhibition "Iraq's Ancient Past", which includes many of the most famous pieces from the Royal Tombs, opened to visitors in late Spring 2011.
 Previously, the Penn Museum had sent many of its best pieces from Ur on tour in an exhibition called "Treasures From the Royal Tombs of Ur."
 It traveled to eight American museums, including those in Cleveland, Washington and Dallas, ending the tour at the Detroit Institute of Art in May 2011.

 Samples from two stratigraphic layers in the royal cemetery area, from before the royal burials, have been radiocarbon dated.
 The ED Ia layer dated to c.
 2900 BC and the ED Ic layer to c.
 2679 BC.